P1rat3R00t/NSFW/README.md

-This toolkit helps simulate a realistic adversary kill chain using MITRE ATT&CK techniques, entirely fileless and stealthy in nature.
+This repo helps simulate a realistic adversary kill chain using MITRE ATT&CK techniques, entirely fileless and stealthy in nature.

 ---